yorickpeterse/yorickpeterse.com/source/articles/a-decade-of-developing-a-programming-language.html.md

 On top of that, there can be significant time between a language becoming stable and it becoming popular.
 Ruby 1.0 released in 1996, but it wouldn't be until 2005 or so that Ruby became popular with the release of Ruby on Rails.
-Rust in turn raw a rise in popularity following its first stable release, but it would still take a few years for the language to take off.
+Rust in turn saw a rise in popularity following its first stable release, but it would still take a few years for the language to take off.
 Scala released version 1.0.0 2004, but didn't see widespread adoption until some time between 2010 and 2015.